ogusarenko/mke-docs/content/docs/concepts/dashboard.md

 {{< callout type="info" >}} Available since 4.0.0-alpha.2.0 {{< /callout >}}

-The MKE Dashboard add-on provides the web UI to manage Kubernetes resources management:
+The MKE Dashboard add-on provides a web UI with which you can manage Kubernetes resources:

 ![MKE dasboard preview](ui-preview.png)